joclement/Dotfiles/README.md

 * git
 * own small functions and aliases

-If you've any questions, recommendations or criticism feel free to write me a mail.

 ### Requirements

 I use these Dotfiles with Ubuntu.
 As most files are OS-agnostic these would work